 Historical capital of the Fouta Djallon Imamate, one of West Africa's most significant pre-colonial Islamic states.

-What is the best time of year to visit attractions in Guinea?
+When is the best season to visit attractions in Guinea?

 November to February (dry season) for most attractions.
 October-December for waterfalls at peak flow.
 Avoid May-October rainy season for hiking and road travel to highlands.